namnamir/social-media-automation/README.md

 # 📌 Social Media Automation Scripts

 ## 🚀 Overview
+A powerful collection of automation scripts for managing social media activities by handling different actions.
 This repository contains various automation scripts for managing social media interactions across **Instagram, Facebook, X (Twitter), TikTok, LinkedIn, and other platforms**.
 These scripts perform tasks such as **message deletion, automated replies, data extraction, and UI interactions**.

+✅ **No external dependencies** – just run via the browser console!
+✅ **Easily customizable** – modify selectors and settings to match UI changes.

 ---